aslagle/reactive-table/README.md

 * `showNavigation`: 'always', 'never' or 'auto'.
 The latter shows the navigation footer only if the collection has more rows than `rowsPerPage`.
 * `showNavigationRowsPerPage`: Boolean.
 If the navigation footer is visible, display rows per page control.
 Default 'true'.
 * `fields`: Object.
 Controls the columns; see below.
 * `showColumnToggles`: Boolean.
-Adds a button to the top right that allows the user to toggle which columns are displayed.
+Adds a 'Columns' button to the top right that allows the user to toggle which columns are displayed.
+(Note: there aren't translations for this button yet - please [add one](#internationalization) if you're using it.)
 Add `hidden` to fields to hide them unless toggled on, see below.
 Default `false`.
 * `useFontAwesome`: Boolean.
 Whether to use [Font Awesome](http://fortawesome.github.io/Font-Awesome/) for icons.
 Requires the `fortawesome:fontawesome` package to be installed.
 Default `false`.
 * `class`: String.
 Classes to add to the table element in addition to 'reactive-table'.
 Default: 'table table-striped table-hover'.
 * `id`: String.
 Unique id to add to the table element.
 Default: generated with [_.uniqueId](http://underscorejs.org/#uniqueId).